Let’s Escape Debt: Washington Debt Relief

 Average Consumer Debt

-Washington State residents have an average of $144,138 in consumer debt.
+Washington State residents carry an average of $150,423 in consumer debt, one of the highest amounts in the nation.
 Consumer debt takes the average credit card debt, mortgage balance, student loans, and auto loans to achieve one sum.
-With an average national consumer debt of $101,915, Washington residents carry a higher debt balance than many Americans.
+With an average national consumer debt of $105,056, Washington residents carry a significantly larger debt balance than many Americans.

 Credit Card Debt